symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Catapult follows the **Hashed TimeLock Contract** (HTLC) protocol to create a trustless environment for the decentralized exchange of assets.

 HTLC uses *hashlocks* and *timelocks* to reduce the counterparty risk.
-Every participant in the exchange of assets needs to present proof (hashlock) to complete the exchange.
-Failing to do so, the units locked are released back to each original owner after the lock expires (timelock).
+Every participant in the exchange of assets needs to present proof (hashlock) to complete it.
+Failing to do so, the locked assets are released back to each original owner after the timelock expires.

 A thorough explanation of the protocol can be found on the `Bitcoin Wiki <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_.